Anne Finch, Countess of Winchilsea: Refusal to take Oath of Allegiance to King William

 James II was deposed in 1688 during the "Bloodless Revolution".
 During his short reign, James fell under intense criticism for his autocratic manner of rule.
 Eventually, he fled England for exile in Saint-Germain, France.
 As a result, the British Parliament offered William of Orange the English crown.
 When the new monarchs, William and Mary, assumed the throne, oaths of allegiance became a requirement for both the public and the clergy.
 William and Mary were Protestants, and the Finches remained loyal to the Catholic Stuart court, refusing to take the oath.
 They also viewed their oaths to the previous monarchy as morally binding and constant.
 But such a stance invited trouble.
 Heneage Finch lost his government position and retreated from public life.
 As the loss of his position entailed a loss of income, the Finches were forced to live with friends in London for a period.
 While living in the city the couple faced harassment, fines and potential imprisonment.

 In April 1690, Heneage Finch was arrested and charged with Jacobitism for attempting to join the exiled James II in France.
 It was a difficult time for Jacobites and Nonjurors (those who had refused to take the oath of allegiance, such as the Finches), as their arrests and punishments were abusive.
 Because of his arrest, Heneage and Anne Finch remained separated from April until November of that year.
 The circumstances caused the couple a great deal of emotional turmoil.
 Living with friends in Kent while her husband prepared his defence in London, Anne Finch often succumbed to bouts of depression, something that afflicted her for most of her adult life.
 The poems that she wrote during this period, such as "Ardelia to Melancholy," reflected her mental state.
 Other poems involved political themes.
-All of her work was noticeably less playful and joyous than her earlier output.
+Her work during this period was less playful and joyous than her earlier output.